Former world champion Ballan banned for two years

 The Italian Anti-Doping Tribunal found him guilty of violating article 2.2 of the World Anti-Doping Agency code relating to the "use or attempted use of banned substances".

-"BMC is terminating the contract of Alessandro Ballan.
-In accordance with the BMC Racing Team's strict anti-doping policy, Ballan is no longer a member of the BMC Racing Team," team general manager Jim Ochowicz said in a statement.

-Ballan, who joined BMC in 2010, had already been provisionally suspended by the team in April that year but was allowed to return to action the following month when the investigation seemed to stall.
+He had been provisionally suspended by BMC - whom he joined in 2010 - in April that year but was allowed to return to action the following month when the investigation seemed to stall.

 Also involved in the review are pharmacist Guido Nigrelli, who was banned for life, and physician Fiorenzo Egeo Bonazzi, who was handed a four-year suspension.